codeonlyjs/website/content/guide/templateForEach.md

 ## Dynamic Collections

-The above example shows using a `foreach` block with a static array of items.
+The above example shows using a `foreach` directive with a static array of items.

 More typically a dynamic collection is used: